-At his execution, Balmerino displayed amazing bravery and calm.
-He went to his death proudly wearing with the blue military coat he had worn at the Battle of Culloden, whilst fighting with the Highlanders for Bonnie Prince Charlie.
-On the scaffold he gave a courteous bow to those who had come to morbidly observe the spectacle of his death and carefully read the inscription on his nearby coffin.
-The executioner, in accordance with long established custom, asked his forgiveness, which he freely gave.
+At his execution, Balmerino displayed amazing bravery and calmness.
+He went to his death proudly wearing the blue military coat he had worn at the Battle of Culloden, whilst fighting with the Highlanders for Bonnie Prince Charlie.
+On the scaffold, he gave a courteous bow to those who had come to morbidly observe the spectacle of his death and carefully read the inscription on his nearby coffin.
+The executioner, following long-established custom, asked his forgiveness, which he freely gave.
 The man was visibly upset at his task.
 Slapping him heartily on the back, Balmerino addressed him as friend and gave him his last three guineas.
 Placing his coat and waistcoat on top of his coffin, (the victims clothing by ancient tradition, became the property of the executioner), he took off his wig and put on a tartan cap.
 Stating that he died a good Scotsman, he laid his head on the block.
 The unnerved and distressed headsman took three chops to sever his head.

 Among those executed on Tower Hill were:-